Ukraine keeps initiative, claims it reached Russian border

 “You are heroes!!!, wrote Kharkiv mayor Ihor Terekhov early in the morning on Telegram, highlighting the ebullient mood in the nation that has endured more than 200 days of war and occupation.
 “Thanks to everyone who did everything possible on this most difficult night for Kharkiv to normalize the life of the city as soon as possible.”

-The General Staff of the Armed Forces of Ukraine said that its troops had liberated more than 20 settlements within the last day.
+The General Staff of the Armed Forces of Ukraine said that its troops had liberated more than 20 settlements within the past day.

 The buoyant mood was also captured by a defiant President Volodymyr Zelenskyy on social media late Sunday, comments that immediately went viral.